-Provide a copy of the HQWBL At-A-Glance For the School: High-Quality Work-Based Learning Opportunities to parents/guardians (see Appendix E).
+Provide a copy of the At-a-Glance For the School: High-Quality Work-Based Learning Opportunities to parents/guardians (see Appendix E).

 Employer Partners

 Business and industry personnel serve a vital role as partners in HQWBL.
-This collaboration maximizes the opportunities and benefits of participation in HQWBL for students, parents, the school, and the community.
+This collaboration maximizes the opportunities and benefits of participation in HQWBL for students, parents/guardians, the school, and the community.
 The following activities for publicizing HQWBL to the business community may be effective: